Please use the menu below to navigate to any article section:

 Cosmetic renovations such as kitchen and bathroom renovations could potentially add $000’s to the value of the property not to mention increase rental yield which can give you leverage for further investments and increase cash flow.

-Some properties could do well with a structural renovation with extensions, extra bedroom, bathrooms, entertaining area etc.
+Some properties could do well with a structural renovation with extensions, extra bedrooms, bathrooms, entertaining area, etc.

 Again, careful planning from the start will help you ensure you get maximum return.